mdstblz/schoolvax/README.md

 # schoolvax
-Influence of School Vaccine Letters on vaccination rates
+Influence of School Vaccine Letters on Vaccination Rates